Douglas Coupland

-Douglas Coupland OC OBC RCA (born 30 December 1961) is a Canadian novelist, designer, and visual artist.
+Douglas Coupland OC OBC RCA (born 30 December 1961) is a Canadian novelist, designer and visual artist.
 His first novel, the 1991 international bestseller Generation X: Tales for an Accelerated Culture, popularized the terms Generation X and McJob.
-He has published thirteen novels, two collections of short stories, seven non-fiction books, and a number of dramatic works and screenplays for film and television.
+He has published 13 novels, two collections of short stories, seven non-fiction books and a number of dramatic works and screenplays for film and television.
 He is a columnist for the Financial Times, as well as a frequent contributor to The New York Times, e-flux journal, DIS Magazine, and Vice.
 His art exhibits include Everywhere Is Anywhere Is Anything Is Everything, which was exhibited at the Vancouver Art Gallery, and the Royal Ontario Museum and the Museum of Contemporary Canadian Art, now the Museum of Contemporary Art Toronto Canada, and Bit Rot at Rotterdam's Witte de With Center for Contemporary Art, as well as the Villa Stuck.

-Coupland is an Officer of the Order of Canada, and a member of the Order of British Columbia.
+Coupland is an Officer of the Order of Canada and a member of the Order of British Columbia.
 He published his thirteenth novel Worst.
 Person.
 Ever. in 2012.
-He also released an updated version of City of Glass and a biography, Extraordinary Canadians: Marshall McLuhan.
-He was the presenter of the 2010 Massey Lectures, with a companion novel to the lectures published by House of Anansi Press: Player One – What Is to Become of Us: A Novel in Five Hours.
+He also released an updated version of City of Glass and the biography Extraordinary Canadians: Marshall McLuhan.
+He was the presenter of the 2010 Massey Lectures with a companion novel to the lectures published by House of Anansi Press: Player One – What Is to Become of Us: A Novel in Five Hours.
 Coupland has been long-listed twice for the Scotiabank Giller Prize in 2006 and 2010, was a finalist for the Writers' Trust Fiction Prize in 2009, and was nominated for the Hubert Evans Non-Fiction Prize in 2011 for Extraordinary Canadians: Marshall McLuhan.